illia1f/GoogleDriveApi-DotNet/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contributing

+We welcome contributions!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

 ## Acknowledgements